Giving a new dimension to our climate strategy with the "A Planet of Exception" project

 RÉMY COINTREAU AND RENEWABLE ENERGIES:

-With 38% of renewable energy used at all the Group’s sites in 2022/23 (compared to 26% the previous year), Rémy Cointreau is making progress towards its target of 100% by 2030.
+With 38% of renewable energy used at all the Group’s sites in 2023/24 , Rémy Cointreau is making progress towards its target of 100% by 2030.

 A solar future for Mount Gay

 Mount Gay aims to use 100% renewable energy at its production site by 2028, in particular through solar power.
-The Distillery has already installed solar panels on its Barbados site, enabling it to achieve 24% green electricity on site.
-In 2024, a solar farm will be installed on the uncultivated part of the site to accelerate this process.
+The Distillery has already installed solar panels on its Barbados site, enabling it to achieve 22% green electricity on site.
+New solar panels will be installed in the coming years with a production target of 500 MWh by 2025, i.e. nearly a third of Mount Gay’s total electricity consumption.

 As well as reducing the distillery’s carbon footprint, this initiative also contributes to Barbados’ national goal of achieving 100% renewable energy by 2030.